 Some simple checks to start with:

-A typical sales set up will use the following process:
+A typical sales type company will use the following process:

-Customer contact – If you are dealing with a sales company they will have processes in place of when to contact you, what to say, when to say it, how to overcome any objections you may have, incentives and offers and most importantly (for them) commission.
+If you’re dealing with a sales company they will have processes in place of when to contact you, what to say, when to say it, how to overcome any objections you may have, incentives and offers and most importantly (for them) a commission structure.

 A driveway sales person itches to get the best price they possibly can.
 Throughout any ‘consultative’ sales process the same steps are followed and these revolve around building trust and credibility.